elem3d/card-game/README.md

 Download this repository, unzip and open "index" to play!

 ## Rules:
-- You will have 5 random pokemon cards from witch to choose your pokemon for each battle
+- You will have 5 random pokemon cards from which to choose your pokemon for each battle
 - There are 5 pokemon types: Water, Grass, Fire, Sleep and Normal.
     - water wins fire,
     - fire wins grass,